jmaris/radar/README.md

 =========
 Repository hosting the Sonar project for Bufete de Marketing.

+(For a less technical overview of the project, please visit [the project's GitHub page](https://leoncastillejos.github.io/BdM-Sonar).)

 ## Features
 - Centralization of remote system administration
 - Light footprint